 Jolanda van der Elst is an artist from the Netherlands that enjoys capturing the world in brightly colored art pieces.
-Art was a substantial part of this artist’s childhood, when she could often be found drawing or creating illustrations.
-It was her dream to be a children’s book author when she grew up, but she chose to pursue a more sensible career as she got older.
-After studying and working the field of law for many years, Van der Elst found herself unemployed and given the opprotunity to purseue her art as a career.
+Art was a substantial part of this artist’s childhood when she could often be found drawing or creating illustrations.
+It was her dream to be a children’s book author, but she chose a more sensible career.
+After working in law for many years, Van der Elst found the opportunity to pursue her art as a career.
 One that she has found to be both profitable and fulfilling.
-Now she teaches art, illustrates children’s books and paints original works of art for sale.
+Now she teaches art, illustrates children’s books, and paints original works of art for sale.

-Her work is a brighter interpretation of realism, where the details are enhanced by her color pallette.
-Van der Elst primarily paints with oils and pastels, but also likes to add gold and silver embellishments to her pieces.
+Her work is a brighter interpretation of realism, where the details are enhanced by her color palette.
+Jolanda Van der Elst primarily paints with oils and pastels but also likes to add gold and silver embellishments.
 She finds her inspiration in nature, people and fashion.
 It is her intention to create pleasant images, not to shock the audience.
-By using familair subjects, but presenting them with such joyful colors and in unsual layouts Van der Elst provides her fans with something to make them smile.
+By using familiar subjects, but presenting them with such joyful colors and in unusual layouts, Van der Elst provides her fans with something to make them smile.